-The Company has not recognised any Deferred Tax Asset under IFRS principles.
+The Company has recognised Deferred Tax Asset under IFRS principles of €177k (2020: €65k).

-Under Solvency II Balance Sheet the Company recognised an amount of €43.638k (2018: €39.575k) Deferred Tax Asset coming from the tax base (temporary) differences created by the differences in the valuation of assets under Solvency II compared to the valuation of such assets under IFRS.
+Under Solvency II Balance Sheet the Company recognised an amount of €221k (2020: €94k) Deferred Tax Asset coming from the tax base (temporary) differences created by the differences in the valuation of assets under Solvency II compared to the valuation of such assets under IFRS.
 As explained above the Intangible assets and Deferred Acquisition costs are valued at Nil based on the Solvency II valuation principles.
 In addition, the Technical Reserves are valued in accordance with the Solvency II principles.